root-project/web/manual/trees/index.md

 The data of a tree are saved in a ROOT file (see → [ROOT files]({{ '/manual/root_files' | relative_url }})).

-- Use the [TTree::Write()](https://root.cern/doc/master/classTTree.html#af6f2d9ae4048ad85fcae5d2afa05100f){:target="_blank"} method to write the tree into a ROOT file.
+Use [TTree::Write()](https://root.cern/doc/master/classTTree.html#af6f2d9ae4048ad85fcae5d2afa05100f){:target="_blank"} to write the tree into a ROOT file.

-The `TTree::Write()` method is needed to write the ROOT file header.
+Earlier entries' data might already be written as part of `TTree::Fill()`.

-When writing a {% include ref class="TTree" %} to a ROOT file and if the ROOT file size reaches the value stored in the [TTree::GetMaxTreeSize()](https://root.cern/doc/master/classTTree.html#aca38baf017a203ddb3119a9ab7283cd9){:target="_blank"}, the current ROOT file is closed and a new ROOT file is created.
-If the original ROOT file is named `myfile.root`, the subsequent ROOT files are named `myfile_1.root`, `myfile_2.root`, etc.
+If due to the data written during `TTree::Fill()`, the file's size increases beyond [TTree::GetMaxTreeSize()](https://root.cern/doc/master/classTTree.html#aca38baf017a203ddb3119a9ab7283cd9){:target="_blank"}, the current ROOT file is closed and a new ROOT file is created.

-_Autosave_
+For an original ROOT file named `myfile.root`, the subsequent ROOT files are named `myfile_1.root`, `myfile_2.root`, etc.

+_AutoFlush_

+The tree can flush its data (i.e. its baskets) to file when reaching a given cluster size, thus closing the cluster.
+By default this happens every 30MB.
+The size can be adjusted using using [TTree::SetAutoFlush()](https://root.cern/doc/master/classTTree.html#ad4c7c7d70caf5657104832bcfbd83a9f){:target="_blank"}.

+_AutoSave_

-You can flush the tree data to file after the tree has collected a certain amount of data in memory (by default, 300MB).
+The tree can write a header update to file after it has collected a certain data size in baskets (by default, 300MB).
 If your program crashes, you can recover the ROOT file and the tree entries since the last autosave.

-You can adjust the threshold (in bytes or entries) using [TTree::SetAutosave()](https://root.cern/doc/master/classTTree.html#a76259576b0094536ad084cde665c13a8){:target="_blank"}.
+You can adjust the threshold (in bytes or entries) using [TTree::SetAutoSave()](https://root.cern/doc/master/classTTree.html#a76259576b0094536ad084cde665c13a8){:target="_blank"}.

 ## Reading a tree